-"We’ve come from pretty humble beginnings to where we are today in the wine business,” says Jack Cakebread, founder and chairman emeritus of Cakebread Cellars.
+"We’ve come from pretty humble beginnings to where we are today in the wine business,” says Jack Cakebread, who founded Cakebread Cellars with wife Dolores Cakebread in 1973.

 Jack likes to say that he followed a circuitous route to the vineyards.
 He originally worked as the head of his father’s Oakland car repair business and pursued freelance photography on the side—studying with Ansel Adams from 1957 to 1966.
 In 1972, Jack was hired to come to Napa Valley to help photograph what would become Nathan Chroman’s celebrated coffee table book, The Treasury of American Wines.

 On that fortuitous 1972 visit, Jack stopped at a friend’s house for lunch and made a casual offer to buy their 22-acre ranch property, the current site of Cakebread Cellars in Rutherford.
 In addition to car repair and photography, Jack was no stranger to farming—he’d previously worked on his father’s Contra Costa County ranch, growing almonds, peaches, apricots, and walnuts.
 When the friend accepted his offer that very afternoon, Jack and Dolores used the $2,500 advance from the photography book as down payment.
 Jack continued working at Cakebread’s Garage in Oakland while he and Dolores planted and tended to grapes at the winery on evenings and weekends.

 The next year they founded their Napa winery and sold their first wine, a 1973 Chardonnay.
 As production increased, Jack traveled throughout the U.S. and later the world to share celebrated Cakebread wines with distributors, retailers, restaurateurs, and consumers.